-every child should have:
+Experiences every child should have:

-- of places of worship, both in the local including churches, temples, synagogues target is for children to visit one place of linked to the religions they are exploring. - ers in local community and have the uss their faith and practices. - to handle religious artefacts, learn about nd draw their own inferences and nem. - es, food and clothing from faith ey have taken part in with others in their - tunities to discuss their personal faith and crusting and respectful environment.
+- Visit a broad range of places of worship, both in the local area and beyond, including churches, temples, synagogues and mosques our target is for children to visit one place of worship each year, linked to the religions they are exploring. - Meet religious leaders in local community and have the opportunity to discuss their faith and practices. - Have opportunities to handle religious artefacts, learn about their significance and draw their own inferences and conclusions from them. - Share photos, stories, food and clothing from faith ceremonies that they have taken part in with others in their class. - Have regular opportunities to discuss their personal faith and beliefs in an open, trusting and respectful environment.